California

 Steelhead, Redwoods and Sacred Lands

-Our focus is an undeveloped ranch at the edge of the Los Padres National Forest, 20 miles south of Monterey.
-By conserving the property, WRC has protected roughly a mile of the Little Sur River and majestic stands of old-growth redwood trees.
-Our efforts preserve important upland grasslands, oak woodlands and chaparral and madrone forest and ensure permanent habitat connectivity between the ocean and the crest of the Santa Lucia Mountains, all in an area of critical importance to coastal wildlife.
+In 2020, thanks to funding from the California Natural Resources Agency, we conserved the near-pristine 1,199-acre Adler Ranch property by conveying the lands to the Esselen Tribe of Monterey County.
+Renamed Eagle Peak by the Esselen Tribe, the property sits at the edge of the Los Padres National Forest and includes roughly a mile of the Little Sur River and majestic stands of old-growth redwood trees.
+Our efforts preserved important upland grasslands, oak woodlands and chaparral and madrone forest and ensured permanent habitat connectivity between the ocean and the crest of the Santa Lucia Mountains, all in an area of critical importance to coastal wildlife.

 Project Facts